Case rings familiar among prospects in Day 2 of jury selection

 Some jurors said they believe race played a role in Arbery's killing.

-"I think it it was a White guy running through the neighborhood, I don't think he would have been targeted as a suspect," one woman said.
+"I think if it was a White guy running through the neighborhood, I don't think he would have been targeted as a suspect," one woman said.

 One juror said "it probably wouldn't have happened" if Arbery had been White.